GabrielBalabanResearch/CHESRA/README.md

 ## Experiment Reproduction

 We provide three reproduction scripts: 1) for creating SEFs with CHESRA and visualizing their fits to experimental data
-2) for benchmarking the parameter variability when fitting CHESRA functions to tissue data and comparison to state-of-the art SEFs 3) for benchmarking of parameter variability in 3-D digital twins.
+2) for benchmarking the parameter variability when fitting CHESRA functions to tissue data and comparison to the full set of state-of-the art SEFs 3) for benchmarking of parameter variability in 3D biventricular simulations with CHESRA functions and two state-of-the art SEFs.

 0. Download repository and all required packages